binkley/modern-java-practices/README.md

   build when coverage _rises_!
 This would be helpful for supporting the coverage ratchet
 * You may find _mocking_ helpful for injection.
-The Java community is not of one mind on mocking, so use your judgment
+The Java community is not of one mind on mocking, so use your judgment:
     * [Mockito](https://site.mockito.org/) is the "standard" choice, and is a dependency for the sample projects
     * [PowerMock](https://powermock.github.io/) provides additional features;
       however, Mockito normally covers use cases
-    * Other JVM languages &mdash; other JVM languages may have different popular mocking libraries, _eg_, [MockK](https://mockk.io/) for Kotlin
+    * Other Modern JVM languages &mdash; these languages may prefer different mocking libraries, _eg_, [MockK](https://mockk.io/) for Kotlin
     * You might consider complementary libraries to Mockito for specific circumstances, _eg_,
       [System Lambda](https://github.com/stefanbirkner/system-lambda)